This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

 1. Application of Terms

-2. Formation of Supply Contracts
+2. Formation of PO Contracts

-(b) Without prejudice to clause 1(b), when the Supplier accepts a PO, a contract for the supply of the Goods and Services specified in the PO is formed between the Supplier and the relevant NBN Entity on these Terms and the terms specified in the PO and any applicable Statement of Work (Supply Contract).
+(b) Subject to clauses 1(b) and 1(d), when the Supplier accepts a PO and any applicable Statement of Work, a contract for the supply of the Goods and Services specified in the PO and any applicable Statement of Work is formed between the Supplier and nbn on these Terms and the terms specified in the PO and any applicable Statement of Work (PO Contract).